ZupIT/docs-charles/content/en/Get Started/Defining a Workspace/Overview.md

 ---

-The workspace allows you to segment CharlesCD's use in your team, defining **personalized users' permissions** that will assure safety to your project.
+The workspace allows you to segment CharlesCD's use in your team, defining **customized users' permissions** that will assure safety to your project.

 {{% alert color="info" %}}
 You need only one installation, and the teams will be able to use Charles with different configurations, or you may create a workspace to represent different development environments, such as staging, production, etc.